GloryMat2025/appmat/PR_BODY.md

 - .github/workflows/ci.yml (new)
 - .github/workflows/deploy.yml (new)
 - .github/workflows/export-architecture-png.yml (new/updated) — try rsvg-convert, fallback to Node export, verify PNG size
-- docs/architecture-refined.png (new) — generated artifact
 - scripts/svg-to-png-pw.mjs (new) — Playwright-based exporter
 - package.json (updated) — merged scripts and `docs:export-png` fallback

 Reviewer checklist
 ------------------
-- [ ] Confirm `docs/architecture-refined.png` renders correctly and is of sufficient quality.
+ - [ ] Confirm the exported PNG renders correctly and is of sufficient quality (the PNG has been removed from the branch and is available as a workflow artifact named `architecture-png`).
 - [ ] Verify CI workflows meet org policy (checkout depth, permissions, apt usage).
 - [ ] Decide whether to keep the committed PNG in repo or rely on CI artifacts.
 - [ ] Optionally prefer Playwright fallback by updating scripts or adding a `docs:export-png:ci` script.